-All schools and local authorities have a duty of care to provide a safe learning environment for pupils and staff.
-Schools and local authorities could be held responsible, indirectly for acts of their employees in the course of their employment.
-Staff members who harass, cyberbully, discriminate on the grounds of sex, race or disability or who defame a third party may render the school or local authority liable to the injured party.
+PHMAT have a duty of care to provide a safe learning environment for pupils and all staff.
+Staff members who harass, online-bully, discriminate on the grounds of sex, race or disability or who defame a third party may render the school or local authority liable to the injured party.
 Reasonable steps to prevent predictable harm must be in place.

-The school provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and the school through limiting access to personal information:
+PHMAT provides the following measures to ensure reasonable steps are in place to minimise risk of harm to pupils, staff and the school through limiting access to personal information: